dgrtygry2/dgrtygry2/README.md

 - 👋 Hi, I’m @dgrtygry2
 - I like Windows 98SE and Windows 3.1.
+I also love DOS
 - I used to have a github account called @dgrtygry but something happened so now I'm @dgrtygry2!